-Several abandoned industrial buildings on Detroit’s east side are riddled with potential contamination, Metro Times
+Several abandoned industrial buildings on Detroit’s east side are riddled with potential contamination, Metro Times has learned.

 Old industrial equipment is scattered across several vacant buildings on Miller and Selkirk Streets near Mt.
 Elliott Street, just blocks from a densely populated neighborhood, school and mosque.